 Non-raw honey or regular commercial honey can be sourced from bees that are treated with antibiotics (such as ciprofloxacin in China’s honey).
-They also may likely be given winter nourishment in the form of sugar or a low-cost syrup.
-Hives are made of non-organic materials, which can have pests and be cleaned with non-organic substances.
+It is also likely that the bees are fed winter nourishment in the form of sugar or low-cost syrup.
+This in turn affects the honey that is produced by them.

-Raw honey is a crude form of honey immediately taken out of the cells of the honey combs within a bee hive.
+Here at The Raw Kitchen, we sell the real deal!
+Raw Honey!
+Raw honey is a crude form of honey immediately taken out of the cells of the honeycomb within a bee hive.
 It cannot be heated above 95 degrees Fahrenheit, which is the normal temperature of the bee hive.
 While it’s OK to strain raw honey, it’s never filtered or pasteurised.
 It also cannot have any other additives.

-Next time you're at the store, beware of low cost 'sugar substitute' honeys found on the shelf that can do just as much harm as normal sugar.
-Instead opt for raw honey and start reaping the health benefits of this superfood.
+Next time you're at the store, beware of low-cost 'sugar substitute' honey found on the supermarket shelf that can do just as much harm as normal sugar.
+Instead, opt for our raw honey and start reaping the health benefits of this superfood!